 CTR here can be very high (from 5% up to 15% on average) and include the CTR (Link) column as well, which includes the call-to-action clicks.
 Calls to action can be included to bring users to an external website at the end of the video (the “learn more” link in this example).

-A good CTR depends on many things: your product/service, your niche/market, the quality of your copy and graphics, and the post type.
+A good CTR depends on many things: your product/service, your niche/market, the quality of your copy and graphics, the post type, and target audience (Cold vs Facebook retargeting).
 A good way to understand a good CTR is by comparing your ads by split testing them.

 When you test one ad against another by making small changes you’ll begin to be able to determine what your audience likes/doesn’t like.
 Try changing graphics, the call to action, headlines, copy, and so on to see which return the best CTR.
 Don’t stop when you’ve found your groove.
 Keep testing and continue to improve your ad performance.